Tarow/nix-podman-stacks/README.md

 ## 📔 Option Documentation

-Refer to the [documentation](https://tarow.github.io/nix-podman-stacks/book) for a full list of available options.
+Refer to the [documentation](https://tarow.github.io/nix-podman-stacks/book) to get a started and see a list of available options.

 There is also an [Option Search](https://tarow.github.io/nix-podman-stacks/search) to easily explore existing options.